-- On a baking sheet lined with parchment paper, unroll crescent rolls.
-On top of each triangle, add 1/2 slice provolone cheese and one slice turkey.
+- Unroll crescent rolls.
+On top of each triangle, add ½ slice provolone cheese and one slice deli turkey.
 Roll up and place on pan.

-- Bake for 11-14 minutes or until golden brown and cooked through.
+- Bake for 11 to 14 minutes or until golden brown and cooked through.
+Cool slightly before serving.